liguge/FWA-DBN-ELM-for-intelligent-fault-diagnosis/README.md

 # FWA-DBN-ELM-for-fault-diagnosis
-This is the implementation of pytorch version of  Rolling Bearing Sub-Health Recognition via Extreme Learning Machine Based on Deep Belief Network Optimized by Improved Fireworks
+This is the partial implementation of pytorch version of  Rolling Bearing Sub-Health Recognition via Extreme Learning Machine Based on Deep Belief Network Optimized by Improved Fireworks

 # If this project helps you, please cite: